DIPSAS/DIPS-RetinaIntegration-IG/docs/StructureDefinition-retina-diagnostic-report.md

         "path" : "DiagnosticReport.result",
         "sliceName" : "hbA1cObservation",
         "short" : "Optional HbA1c Laboratory Result",
-        "definition" : "An optional observation containing HbA1c laboratory results.
-This observation provides important context for diabetic retinopathy assessment by documenting the patient's glycemic control status at the time of retinal examination.
-This value is reported by the user before the examination begins.", "comment" : "This slice is used to include HbA1c laboratory values that provide clinical context for retinal screening.
-The observation should use the SNOMED CT code 167491000202108 for HbA1c.", "requirements" : "HbA1c values provide essential clinical context for interpreting retinal screening results and determining appropriate follow-up intervals in diabetic retinopathy management.", "min" : 0,
+        "min" : 0,
         "max" : "1",
         "type" : [